temporalio/features/features/update/basic/README.md

 # Update a workflow

-A Workflow Update can be performed.
+A Workflow Update can be validated and executed.

 # Detailed spec

+- An Update can be defined.
+- The handler and validator can be set.
+- Issuing the update results in the expected validation.
-An Update can be defined, the handler can be set, and issuing the update results in both the expected mutation and the expected return value.
+- If and only if the validation passes, then the expected mutation occurs and the expected value is returned.